bradhowes/keystrokecountdown/src/articles/slidingViews/index.md

     }

     /**
-     @brief Slide the view in the direction managed by the given constraints.
+     Slide the view in the direction managed by the given constraints.
 Uses CoreAnimation to show the view sliding in/out

-     @param state indicates if the view is sliding into view (true) or sliding out of view (false)
+     - parameter state: indicates if the view is sliding into view (true) or sliding out of view (false)
-     @param a the constraint for left or top
+     - parameter a: the constraint for left or top
-     @param b the constraint for right or bottom
+     - parameter b: the constraint for right or bottom
-     @param constant the value that will be used to animate over */
-    private func slide(from: NSLayoutConstraint, to: NSLayoutConstraint) {
+     - parameter constant: the value that will be used to animate over */ private func slide(from: NSLayoutConstraint, to: NSLayoutConstraint) {
         let slidingIn = view.isHidden